Native American and Indigenous Studies Initiative

 Tiffiney focuses on Native/Indigenous outreach and strengthening partnerships with non-profit college access organizations.

-Tiffiney graduated from Brown in 2007, and has been a staff member at Brown since 2011 and a Natives at Brown Alumni (NABA) Executive Committee member since 2015.
+Tiffiney graduated from Brown in 2007, has been a staff member at Brown since 2011, and a Natives at Brown Alumni (NABA) Executive Committee member since 2015.

 • Leah Hopkins (Narragansett Indian Tribe)